-Members shall not access the MDT system if they have not received prior authorization and the required training.
+Members shall not access the MDT system if they have not received prior authorization and the required Oklahoma Law Enforcement Telecommunications System (OLETS) certification.
 Members shall immediately report unauthorized access or use of the MDT by another member to their supervisors or Shift Supervisors.

-Use of the MDT system to access law enforcement databases or transmit messages is restricted to official activities, business-related tasks or communications that are directly related to the business, administration or practices of the Department.
-In the event that a member has questions about sending a particular message or accessing a particular database, the member should seek prior approval from his/her supervisor.
+Use of the MDT system to access law enforcement databases or transmit messages is restricted to official activities, business-related tasks, or communications that are directly related to the business, administration, or practices of the Department.
+In the event that a member has questions about sending a particular message or accessing a particular database, the member should seek prior approval from their supervisor.

-Sending derogatory, defamatory, obscene, disrespectful, sexually suggestive, harassing or any other inappropriate messages on the MDT system is prohibited and may result in discipline.
+Sending derogatory, defamatory, obscene, disrespectful, sexually suggestive, harassing, or any other inappropriate messages on the MDT system is prohibited and may result in discipline.